 Chair of AMAT and Vice-Chair of Governors at Arden (Community Governor).
 Dr O’Donovan has worked in education for over 25 years as a University lecturer, Chief Examiner (French), secondary school teacher and Nursery Inspector.
 She has been a sponsor governor at Park Hall Academy since 2009.
 Dr O'Donovan has been a Parent Governor at Arden, a position she also held at Knowle Primary School until 2006.
 Her major skills are team working, team building, leadership and management training.
 She is currently Cambridge Inspector for Language-Literature, (Option International) French Baccalauréat.
 Her child attended Arden in the past.

-Andrew is currently Centre Manager of Touchwood Shopping Centre and also sits on a range of other Boards including Shopmobility, the Employment and Skills Board as well as the Community Engagement Working Group for shopping centres nationwide.
-Andrew also chairs Solihull’s Crime Reduction Forum, is Vice-President of Solihull Chamber of Commerce and until recently was Chair of the Solihull Business Improvement District.
-In 2016 Andrew was awarded an MBE for services to retail and charity, coordinated the Solihull Fireworks display for five years and started a ‘Blood Bike’ charity.
+Andrew is currently Revenue Development Director of the NEC Group.
+Previously Andrew was Centre Manager of Touchwood Shopping Centre and also sat on a range of other Boards including Shopmobility, the Employment and Skills Board and the Community Engagement Working Group for shopping centres nationwide.
+Andrew also chaired Solihull’s Crime Reduction Forum, has been Vice-President of Solihull Chamber of Commerce, President of Solihull Round Table and until recently was Chair of the Solihull Business Improvement District.
+In 2016 Andrew was awarded an MBE for services to retail and charity for coordinating the Solihull Fireworks display for five years and starting a ‘Blood Bike’ charity.
 Andrew lives in Solihull with his wife and two children, both of whom are in, or graduated from, Arden.
 Andrew is degree-educated from Bournemouth University and outside interests include adventure motorcycling and technology.
 Strategic Management, management of change and brand marketing are his specialities.

 Mr Chaplin was appointed as Agent for the West Midlands & Oxfordshire in November 2008.
 He joined the Bank in 1992 and has undertaken a variety of roles in Threadneedle Street, including banking supervision, economic analysis and financial stability monitoring.
 From 2001 to 2008 he was the Bank's Deputy Agent for North West England.
 His qualifications are: MA (Cantab) in English Literature from Trinity Hall, Cambridge and MSc in Economics from University College, London.
 Graeme lives in Solihull.
 He is married with three daughters.
 His outside interests include tennis and walking.
 Graeme’s children attend Arden.